 James Hadfield – Audit Partner

-Many companies within the UK require an audit, but what is an audit and when is it needed?
+An audit is defined as an official inspection of an organisation’s accounts, typically by an independent body.
+Many companies within the UK are likely to require an audit, but are unsure what an audit is and when is it needed.

 A company is legally required to have an audit if they breach two of the following thresholds:

 - Turnover greater than £10.2m;

 Even if a company is below these thresholds it will be required to have an audit if it is part of a group which breaches certain size thresholds.
 Additionally, sometimes the company’s articles or the shareholders will require an audit.
 Therefore, even small companies can be required to have an audit.

 The objective of an audit is to form an independent opinion on the financial statements of the audited entity.
 The opinion includes whether the financial statements show a true and fair view, and have been properly prepared in accordance with accounting standards.